 Dr Louisa Campbell

-My current position as HES Postdoctoral Fellow in Materials Science is generously funded by a grant from Historic Environment Scotland.
+My current position as LKAS Postdoctoral Fellow in Materials Science is generously funded by research grants from the Lord Kelvin Adam Smith Fellowship, University of Glasgow and Historic Environment Scotland.

 As a material culture specialist, my primary research interests focus on developing innovative methodologies and technologies to analyse and interpret artefacts set within the framework of appropriate theoretical models and cutting edge scientific techniques.
 My PhD thesis exploited museum collections to explore the social meanings of Roman material culture from Roman Scotland.
 Since then I have expanded the chronological, material and geographical focus of my research using p-XRF and Raman Spectrometry to analyse elemental composition of a range of material culture classes.
 In collaboration with colleagues from Physics I am developing analytical equipment and software to bring innovation to the field of Materials Science.
-I am currently leading several research projects in collaboration with colleagues from across traditional disciplinary divides, including the College of Arts, the College of Science and Engineering and the Hunterian Museum.
+I am currently leading several research projects in collaboration with colleagues from across traditional disciplinary divides, including the College of Arts and the College of Science and Engineering.
 These include:

 - Analysing elemental composition of material culture